artemave/vigun/README.md

 Both of the above combined can be used to run a lot of different types of tests.

-## Caveat

-Vigun creates new tmux window named `test` and then relies on that window being around.
-If you're using `oh-my-zsh`, this won't work as `oh-my-zsh` renames all the windows automatically.
-To disable window auto renaming, stick `DISABLE_AUTO_TITLE=true` into `.zshrc` (see [here](https://superuser.com/questions/306028/tmux-and-zsh-custom-prompt-bug-with-window-name/320316#320316) for details).

 ## Running Plugin Tests

 ```